SarahRDH/GAhomework_fake_homepage/README.md

 # GAhomework_fake_homepage
-Created a responsive home page with HTML and CSS for a fake business
+Built a responsive home page from scratch with HTML and CSS for a fake business.
+Created to replicate the design mockup.